What Happens to Your Body When You Eat Cheese Every Day

 Eating these cheeses fresh and uncooked is best, as heat can destroy the probiotics.
 So add cheese slices to your favorite sandwiches or serve cottage cheese as a salad with crunchy bell peppers and tomatoes for a light afternoon snack.

-You Might Improve Your Oral Health
+It Might Improve Your Oral Health

 Eating cheese may also benefit your oral health.
 The presence of probiotics and other components of cheese may positively influence the types of bacteria and pH in saliva.
 Eating cheese may create a more alkaline environment in the mouth, which works with the nutrients found in cheese to reduce cavities, inhibit demineralization of the teeth and encourage remineralization.